nabil-mahmoor/outlook-timetable-extractor/README.md

 In your university Outlook (browser), go to **Settings → Mail → Forwarding** and forward all incoming mail to your personal Outlook/Hotmail address.

+> ⚠️ Forwarding only applies to emails received **after** it is enabled.
+To test before the next timetable email arrives, manually forward a previous timetable email to your personal mailbox.

 ### 4. Configure credentials

 Create a `.env` file in the project root: